mikeKharisma28/mikeKharisma28/README.md

 I am Michael, working as full time System Analyst in an Indonesian IT company.
 I also code in my free time and will always continue learning.
 - 🌱 I’m currently learning .NET Core and Java Spring Backend
+- 🔭 I’m currently working on Procurement backend system and (possibly) Procurement web, as my mini project and to sharpen my skill in Java development.

 <!--
 **mikeKharisma28/mikeKharisma28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.